AdobeDocs/genstudio.en/help/user-guide/insights/connect-channel.md

 # Connect channel account

-The first time you enter the [!DNL Insights] mode, you may see a banner to guide you to connect GenStudio with your channel accounts.
+The first time you open [!DNL Insights], you may see a banner to guide you to connect GenStudio with your channel accounts.
 This connection enables GenStudio to receive data from your marketing campaigns, assets, and experiences.
 The [!DNL Insights] mode provides you with the tools to analyze the data and take action.

 ## Meta connect